What did the Washoes call home?

 According to Washoe legend, Gewe, the coyote, led the Washoe people to the Lake Tahoe region, proclaiming it their new home.
 The goddess Nentašu then bestowed power upon the plants and animals, ensuring that they would thrive and provide food and medicine to sustain the people (California Trail Interpretative Center).

-As a nomadic hunter-gatherer tribe, the Washoe people adapted their lifestyle to the changing seasons.
-During the warmer months, they lived near the lake, hunting wild game, fishing for trout, and gathering pine nuts, seeds, berries, and roots.
+The Washoe people’s lifestyle had adapted to the seasons and conditions of their homeland which included hunting, fishing, gathering and seasonal migrations to and from Lake Tahoe.
+They lived near the lake during the warmer months hunting wild game, fishing for trout, and gathering pine nuts, seeds, berries, and roots.
 In the winter, they moved to the nearby lowland valleys where they survived on stored food or through ice fishing.

 In contrast, gadu (summer houses) were simpler and made from materials that were readily available in the area.
 If a house was built near a river, it might be constructed with willow branches.
 These summer homes served more as windbreaks than fully enclosed structures.
 Once the fish runs at Lake Tahoe ended, families would disperse into the surrounding mountain regions, where alpine lakes offered an abundance of fish and game like mountain quail and grouse (Forest Service).